parthasarathydNU/ticket-manager/README.md

   * Hail Mary is a project that aims to provide convenient and frictionless customer-support domain.
 It consists of two parts - the customer’s side, where     a customer logs the complaint regarding issues governing a product, and the customer support’s side, where the (support) agent handles the issues           raised by the customer.
 The main aim is to provide a seamless experience between the customer and the company (customer support).

+### How to run Application

+* After Cloning , Open Terminal , for Both Frontend and backend folder install dependencies seperately  <code>npm install </code>
+* once Packages Installed , run  <code>npm run dev </code>  for frontend and  run  <code>npm start </code> for backend folder , Frontend will be hosted in  http://localhost:3000/ and Backend will be live in  http://localhost:8080/

 ### Entities

      The basic entities that govern our application are: